Star Wars Knights of the Old Republic II: The Sith Lords: Development

 When Obsidian was preparing to present Knights of the Old Republic II at E3 2004, they tried to fit as much information as they could, saying that it would need to be a duration of 30 minutes as it was the only E3 event it would be showcased at; however, due to the limited time frame, they would have to cut it down to a five- to ten-minute presentation.
 During this time, none of the levels Obsidian designed were ready to be shown, so they picked three levels and put them through a schedule to finish them on time.
 The demo was finished a few days before the event, and the game was presented in May 2004.
 The first trailer for Knights of the Old Republic II was later unveiled in July 2004, and the official website was launched in October.

+The short development schedule contributed to difficulties completing the game.
 When looking back at Knights of the Old Republic II in a 2013 interview, Avellone said that because of LucasArts forcing Obsidian to finish the game in a short time frame of 14 to 16 months, the game ended up being in an "unfinished" state.
-However, Avellone said that Obsidian was at fault for this due to not cutting out enough things; he noted that all minigames should have been removed, and also said that there were too many in-engine cutscenes.
+Avellone later attributed this partly to Obsidian attempting to include too many features rather than reducing the project's scope, identifying the minigames, redesigned interface and numerous in-engine cinematics as areas that consumed development time.
+Although a delay would have incurred substantial contractual penalties, members of Obsidian emphasized that LucasArts also provided significant assistance, including sending quality-assurance staff to the studio and helping to complete the game's cinematics.

 Obsidian's co-founder, Feargus Urquhart, said that the game was originally going to be released in 2005, but it was later moved up to December 2004 after E3; according to him, Obsidian had to choose between "get[ting] in trouble or get[ting] it done".
 Due to this, several cuts had to be made; one of the most major was the droid planet M4-78, which was entirely removed from the game after the 2004 E3 event when the team realized that they wouldn't be able to fit it into the schedule.
 M4-78's designer, Kevin Saunders, explained that he moved assets from that planet to Nar Shaddaa's yacht level in order to complete it on time, which was prior also likely to be cut from the game.